chadrc/bundle-rts/README.md

 # react-flares
 A small utility library for lazy loading React components.
 Also contains a scaffolding cli designed around library.
 Uses React, TypeScript and Webpack in scaffolding for implementation and bundling.

-*Currently in development and will more than likely change.*

 ## Table of Contents
 [Installation](#installation)